 This holiday classic is the fun rhyming story of a too-tall Christmas tree that’s lopped off at the top again and again, becoming Christmas trees for many homes.

 We read this one every year and it’s easy to see why it’s a favorite of so many families.

-These books, both told from the tree’s point of view, focus on wonky Christmas trees no one wants.
+I’m pairing these two books because they’re both told from point of view of a wonky Christmas trees no one wants.